 My father was virtually certain this Court Martial for wearing so-called love beads was the main reason—if not the sole one—I got sent to Vietnam with less than a year left in my Army enlistment.
-Mind you, it was somewhat usual to send personnel to the war with less than the full 365 days tour of service available.
-But mid-1970 was a weird period for the war.
+Mind you, it was somewhat unusual to send personnel to the war with less than the full 365 days tour of service available–but not unheard of.
+Mid-1970 was a weird period for the war.
 President Nixon was desperately trying to wind things down and bring troops home.
 Replacements were being made head for head, job for job, and not on the full regimental or brigade scale that was the norm through the early days of the war.
 If the Army through it needed one more 71Q20 Information Specialist, it may well have been a random selection that found me.
 Even if I’d have only about 10 months left to serve when I got there.

 But you couldn’t convince my Dad of that.
 Indeed, that I was found not guilty—fully exonerated in today’s parlance—only fueled his certainty.
 If the Army couldn’t screw me one way, he felt, they found another way: an all expenses paid trip to the war in Southeast Asia.
 And in his mind, it would have been just punishment for my impudence.
 My dad leaned decidedly hawkish on the scale of war or peace in Vietnam.
 And when it came to “make love, not war” sympathies, he was most definitely what you’d call a straight arrow.
 “Beatnik bastards” was his often muttered term for war protestors.
 When hard hat construction workers set upon peace marchers in New York’s financial district right around the time of my travails, my dad was rooting for the attackers.

-Yes. there were decisions along the way to the court martial, starting at 735am on 23 April,1970, as I stood with the rest of my platoon for the daily morning inspection.
-On that warm spring day, in front of our modern brick barracks, Specialist Laurence Guay—a high-ranking non-commissioned officer who was in charge of my platoon — made a special point of announcing that he would no longer tolerate “civilian trinkets with the duty uniform,” according to one of the trial witnesses.
+The incident that triggered my legal military woes occurred at 735am on 23 April,1970, as I stood with the rest of my platoon for the daily morning inspection.
+On that warm spring day, in front of our modern brick barracks, Specialist E-7 Laurence Guay—the non-commissioned officer who was in charge of my platoon — made a special point of announcing that he would no longer tolerate “civilian trinkets with the duty uniform.”

-This roll call formation lasted all of about 15 minutes.
+Our roll call formations typically lasted all of about 15 minutes.
 Specialist Guay walked through the ranks checking for polished boots, missing buttons, tucked in fatigue shirts.
 You know, all those vital war-winning characteristics so important for a typewriter-wielding soldier.
 Typically, the fatigue-shirt collar button is undone, and the undergarment tee shirt exposed.
 That’s where Guay says he saw my multi-colored necklace of beads.
 “They were hanging about an inch below his neck,” he testified.
 Guay told the court he gave me a lawful order to remove the beads immediately.
-Then, when he found out I was still wearing them later that morning, he marched me to see the “Old Man”—that’s Army-lifer speak for the officer in charge—and made a formal report that I had disobeyed his order.
+When he found out I was still wearing them later that morning, he marched me to see the “Old Man”—that’s Army-lifer speak for the officer in charge—and made a formal report that I had disobeyed his order.

 Th beads became something of a cottage industry for me during those mostly non-eventful days of permanent party status at Ft.
 Bragg, NC.
 On weekend trips to New York, I’d pop into head shops and funky clothing and accessories stores like Azuma, to stock up on the tiny plastic beads.
 Back at the barracks, in my off hours, I’d string them and sell them to the guys for a couple of bucks each as necklaces or bracelets.
 Sometimes, I’d even embroider them on their jeans in simple patterns, like a horoscope sign.
 That usually cost more.

 So the fact that many many of my platoon mates were wearing beads around their necks and around their wrists, made me indignant that Specialist Guay had a bug up his ass about me in particular.
-I know that was true because one of my other pastimes was making him as crazy as possible any chance I and some of my bunkmates could get.
+I know that was true because one of my other pastimes was pulling pranks with my bunkmates designed to make him bonkers any chance we got.

 Like the time we decided to set up an unofficial lending library in our barracks.
-One of the periodicals we offered was the “Daily World,” the official newspaper of the American Communist Party (formerly the “Daily Worker”).
+One of the periodicals we offered was the “Daily World,” the official newspaper of the American Communist Party.
 Specialist Guay was one of those gung-ho, my country right or wrong, uber patriots whose world view didn’t extend past the stripes on his uniform sleeve.
 He was USA all the way, though born in fact, somewhere in Alberta, Canada.
 We threatened to bring down the wrath of our First Amendment, Freedom of the Press rights, if he dared mess with our library.